 - All students respect others by demonstrating love in confronting others.
 Each student has the right to confront those who they may have an issue with, but in so doing each student should do so in manner that helps to build community and not cause division.

 - All students consider others when choosing their actions.
-It is an act of disrespect to place others in the position of having to defend University policies being broken because one student chooses to break those policies.
 City Vision University students are expected to obey University policies as a matter of respect for others in the community.

 - Standards of conduct violations that may constitute grounds for termination include but are not limited to both the items above and the following:

 - Immoral conduct